coder-salman/dateCountUp/README.md

 # Readme to use dateCountUp

-JavaScript to help users count the number of days from the given date.
+Simple JavaScript to help users count the number of days from the given date.